wrong-about-everything/Validol/docs/_build/html/_sources/faq/how_to_parse_and_validate_json_schema_in_java.rst.txt

                                         new NamedBlocOfNameds<>(
                                             "payment",
                                             List.of(
-                                                new ValidThrueIsNotExpired(
+                                                new CardIsNotExpired(
                                                     new AsString(
                                                         new Required(
-                                                            new IndexedValue("valid_thru", paymentJsonObject)
+                                                            new IndexedValue("expires_at", paymentJsonObject)
                                                         )
                                                     )
                                                 ),